Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

 It’s Google Search Console, or GSC for short (former Google Webmaster Tools, or GWT).

-GSC is a free service provided by Google to manage your website’s search functionality.
-The search console is a collection of reports and tools that help you rectify errors as well as strategize and optimize your search engine rankings.
+GSC is a free service Google provides to manage your website’s search functionality.
+The search console is a collection of reports and tools that help you rectify errors and strategize and optimize your search engine rankings.

-I want to show you exactly how you can use this powerful tool to improve your SEO.
+We want to show you how to use this powerful tool to improve your SEO.

 Putting it bluntly, GSC is to SEO what oxygen is to humans.
 You need it.
 Your site can’t live without it.

 The article you’re about to read will put you in a graduate-level intensive study of GSC.
-Once you understand the information shared here, you’ll become a GSC ninja.
+You’ll become a GSC ninja once you understand the information shared here.

 And it’s going to make a huge difference in your SEO.

-First, let me give you a quick overview.
-The article is pretty long, so you’ll want to set aside a good half an hour to read it.
+First, let us give you a quick overview.
+The article is pretty long, so you’ll want to spend half an hour reading it.

-The article is divided into sections and subsections, based on the the GSC menu:
+The article is divided into sections and subsections based on the GSC menu:

-I’ll give most of my attention to the first four sections: Parts A through D. Parts E and F are important but mostly self-explanatory.
+We’ll give most of our attention to the first four sections: Parts A through D. Parts E and F are important but mostly self-explanatory.

 Part A: Search Appearance

-The Search Appearance section helps you visualize what your website would look like in the search results.
+The Search Appearance section helps you visualize your website’s appearance in the search results.

-Please be aware that there are many code snippets such as rich cards, rich snippets, and different types of framework such as Accelerated Mobile Pages (AMP) as well as the usual HTML corrections that can help your website stand out and look ultra informative in search results.
+Please be aware that there are many code snippets such as rich cards, rich snippets, and different types of frameworks such as Accelerated Mobile Pages (AMP) and the usual HTML corrections that can help your website stand out and look ultra informative in search results.

 Here is what each element in this section represents and how you should use it to your search advantage.